conversation/rubypants-unicode/README.md

   nicehtml = RubyPants.new(uglyhtml, options).to_html
 ```

-where +options+ is an Array of Integers and/or Symbols (if you don't
+where +options+ is an Array of Integers and/or Symbols (if you don’t
 pass any options, RubyPants will use <tt>[2]</tt> as default.)

 *Note*:: This is incompatible to SmartyPants, which uses <tt>[1]</tt>